aidenchia-taiger/char-recognizer/README.md

 - Classifies all cropped out sub-images as either handwritten or digital
 - Output is concatenated together and post-processed by a language model
 - Implement evaluation for `test.py` file
+- Show each step in Flask UI Demo